Johnpc123/py-fx-scraper/README.md

 ## Motivation

 Coding interviews commonly focus on trivial tasks, 'set' problems, how to quicksort.
 Here is a quick and dirty script, intented as alternative to evoke more meaningful discussion.

-Suggest ways this script could be improved by refactoring, and/or extended by adding features.
+About refactoring, and/or extended adding features.

-Testing, Status monitoring, Event triggers, notifications.

 The following concepts are illustrated.